-This Offering Memorandum includes a summary prepared by Grant Thornton LLP of the principal Canadian federal income tax considerations under the Income Tax Act.
-You do not have a statutory right of action against Grant Thornton LLP for a misrepresentation in the Offering Memorandum.
-You should consult a legal adviser for further information.
+This Offering Memorandum includes: (i) the independent auditor's report on the annual consolidated financial statements of the Company dated March 4, 2025; and (ii) a summary of the principal Canadian federal income tax considerations under the Income Tax Act prepared by the Company's independent tax adviser, Grant Thornton LLP.
+You do not have a statutory right of action against these parties for a misrepresentation in the offering memorandum.
+You should consult with a legal adviser for further information.